TinelValentin/LFC/README.md

 # LFC
- Some algorithms implemented for the course "Limbaje formale si compilatoare"
+ Some algorithms implemented for the course "Limbaje formale si compilatoare" using c++.